HLoyd22/CS360-Inventory-App/README.md

 the intial list that I have made.

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------
-n what specific component from your mobile app were you particularly successful in demonstrating your knowledge, skills, and experience?
+In what specific component from your mobile app were you particularly successful in demonstrating your knowledge, skills, and experience?
 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 I think that the intial list screen is where it shows my knowledge, skills, and experience.
 This area is somewhere that I had to dig deep into learning and figure out